gaehlerm/SoftwareEngineering/README.md

 def print_header():
 	print("author: Marco Gähler")
 	print("********************")

+def print_content():
+	# print some stuff
 ```

-For once you are allowed to use copy paste in order to create the new function.
+For once you are allowed to use copy paste in order to create the new function as the old code will be deleted anyway.

 There is really not that much more to know about extracting functions than what I just showed here.
 It is really a simple refactoring technique, yet it is very important.
 This is probably the most used refactoring technique.